CarolineDelva/Project-SQL-Alchemy-Caroline-Delva/README.md

 * A query that finds the most active stations and their highest number of observations.

-* Design a query to retrieve the last 12 months of temperature observation data (tobs).
+* A query that retrieves the last 12 months of temperature observation data (tobs).

-* A plot the results as a histogram with `bins=12`.
+* A plot of the results as a histogram with `bins=12`.

 #### Climate App